Go Backpacking

 This should go without saying, but don't attempt to "ride" the pigs in the water, grab them, or hold them.
 They're trying to stay afloat and alive, paddling in the water, just like you.

 Pigs are animals, and animals poop, so don't be surprised if you see pigs pooping in the shallow water where they can stand.
 Unfortunately, the brown poop balls will float in otherwise clear shallow waters.

 Just try to avoid it if you see it.
 And try not to let seawater get in your mouth.
+Be respectful, play nice, and you're sure to have a good time.

 Little pigs drinking fresh, clean water

-Pigs drinking fresh, clean water
+Pigs are drinking fresh, clean water.

 Are the pigs well-cared for at Pig Beach?

-An upside to the incredible popularity of pig tourism in The Bahamas is that some of the proceeds can be reinvested in caring for the pigs.
+An upside to the incredible popularity of pig tourism in the Bahamas is that some of the proceeds can be reinvested in caring for the pigs.

 The pigs are fed food donated from restaurants and other sources on Staniel Cay.
 They also have a sufficient supply of fresh water on the beach.

+A veterinarian visits Pig Beach monthly to check their health and address medical needs.
 A local person stationed on Pig Beach monitors tourist interactions throughout the day and ensures the pigs are treated well.

-Some pigs passed away about five years ago, and there was no apparent cause.
+Note: Some pigs passed away about five years ago, and there was no apparent cause.
 Early rumors suggested tourists had fed them alcohol, and this proved false.

 Upon further investigation, the deaths were due to the pigs ingesting too much sand, which can happen when tourists feed them on the beach.
+For the pigs' safety, you should only feed them while they're in the water, preferably swimming.

 Pig in The Bahamas